manoverboard/AndrewBoardman/_projects/shopping-with-golden-boy-manitoba.md

 The final animated GIF, which is about 18 seconds in length, is below.

-![shop local Manitoba gif little sister cafe ] width =1080px (/uploads/uploads/uploads/shop-local-manitoba-boardman-1080-animation.gif "Shop Local Manitoba")
+![shop local Manitoba gif little sister cafe ] width="1080" (/uploads/uploads/uploads/shop-local-manitoba-boardman-1080-animation.gif "Shop Local Manitoba")